• Skip to primary navigation

 Always give your project a thorough inspection so you don’t have surprises later.

-1. Structural Integrity.
+- Structural integrity.
 Check underneath and around the entire structure for any movement in the framing, joists, footers, as well as warping, gaps, or severe cracks.

-3. Tighten Loose Screws and Hardware.
+- Tighten loose screws and hardware.
 If necessary, apply them at a new angle to grab new wood.

-4. Pest Damage.
+- Pest damage.
 Look for signs of pest damage including borer bee holes, termite damage, and nests.

-5. Moisture and Drainage.
-Check gutters and eaves especially for signs of damage, If you have significant rotting problems or debris collecting water, repair that first.
+- Moisture and drainage.
+Check gutters and eaves in particular for signs of damage.
+If you have rotting problems or debris are present, repair those first.

 How To Prep the Exterior Step by Step